busbar-io/busbar-nginx-frontend/README.md

 build_and_push.sh - Build and push application base images

 Usage:
-    ./build_and_push.sh <docker_registry> [image] [version]
+    ./build_and_push.sh <docker_registry> [version]

-If just the image is passed all versions under that image will be build and pushed If no image nor version is passed the script will build and push all available Docker images
+If no version is passed the script will build and push all available Docker images
 ```